Mishrakishan/mishrakishan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi there!
-Hi, I'm Kishan, a theoretical physicist (in-progress) with a passion for ML/AI and an insatiable curiosity about almost everything —from science and philosophy to history, technology, literature and sometimes politics.
+I’m Kishan — a curious theoretical physics graduate with a soft spot for spin physics, a knack for physics-driven ML/AI, and an insatiable appetite for exploring science, philosophy, history, and literature.
+I love hiking!

-I primarly work in theoretical condensed matter physics, particularly on topological Supercondcutors and Magnetic system: magnetic solitons such as skyrmions and domain walls.
-As a result, much of my research also revolves around spintronics and its applications.
-I have an active interest in Neuromorphic computing.
-Recently, I have been increasingly drawn to the foundations of topological quantum computing, especially through the use of non-Abelian anyons such as Majorana zero modes (MZMs), their braiding statistics and topological qubit architecture.
+I primarily work in theoretical condensed matter physics, particularly on topological superconductors and magnetic systems: magnetic solitons such as skyrmions and domain walls.
+I’m especially passionate about the intersection of spin physics with emerging spintronic technologies such as quantum and neuromorphic computing.
+Lately, I have been increasingly drawn to the foundations of topological quantum computing, especially through the use of non-Abelian anyons such as Majorana zero modes (MZMs), their braiding statistics and topological qubit architecture.

 ### Research Interests